sjhatfield/sjhatfield.github.io/_posts/2020-05-20-Car-purchase-help.md

 ### Giving Advice

 Now the question was how to let the client know whether the listing they had found appeared to be a good one.
-When the client puts in the information say, manufacturer=Ford, model=F-150, year=2012, mileage=100,000 listed_price=22,000 we could have simply returned the predicted price and they could consider whether their listed price is greatly below the prediction but it would be better to give a judgement.
+When the client puts in the information say, `manufacturer=Ford`, `model=F-150`, `year=2012`, `mileage=100,000`, `listed_price=22,000` we could have simply returned the predicted price and they could consider whether their listed price is greatly below the prediction but it would be better to give a judgement.

-To let the client know whether a listing is a good deal, a very good deal, a very bad deal etc it was decided that the listed price would be compared to all other listings for that vehicle by considering the listing residual (difference between value and predcited value on the regression line) and the average absolute residual of all datapoints that were used to fit the model.
-This means that if prices had a high variance for a certain make and model the listed price would have to be further below the predicted price to get the classification of a good deal.
+To let the client know whether a listing is a good deal, a very good deal, a very bad deal etc it was decided that the listed price would be compared to all other listings for that vehicle by considering the residuals (difference between value and predcicted value on the regression line) and the average absolute residual of all datapoints that were used to fit the model.
+This means that if prices had a high variance for a certain make and model, the listed price would have to be further below the predicted price to get the classification of a *good deal*.
 After some experimentation values between $$0.75 \times MAR$$ and $$1.5 \times MAR$$ (where $$MAR$$ is the mean absolute residual) were determined to be good deals and those below $$1.5 \times MAR$$ where a very good deal.
+The same calculation above the predicted value determined bad deals and very bad deals.

+## A Working Application

+Rather than working to develop the model further and complicate it, Emmanuel's advice from the book is to get a working application running with a simple model first and iterate the process to improve it.
+The benefit of this approach is that the application can be shown to the client and they can guide the further development of the application to suite their needs.
+Therefore, at this stage the simple flask app was developed so that it could be hosted on my local machine and shown to the client.
+At this stage only model 1 existed on the [site](http://178.79.141.9/).
+Thanks to Emmanuel for the template to the [flask app](https://github.com/hundredblocks/ml-powered-applications).

-### Giving More Advice
+## Giving More Advice

 The client tested the application at this stage and was happy with how it functioned.
 They tried some vehicles they were interested in and the app was able to give sound advice.
 However, they wanted the app to be able to give some more information about how the car would retain its value.

 Using the already fit regressions, we can predict how the value of the car will decrease as it is driven further and its odometer increases.
-The slope of the regression tells us how much the value of the car should decrease for each mile driven so we multiplied this value by $$10,000$$ to let the user know how much the value of the car should decrease for each additional $$10,000$$ miles on the clock.
+The slope of the regression tells us how much the value of the car should decrease for each mile driven, so we multiplied this value by $$10,000$$ to let the user know how much the value of the car should decrease for each additional $$10,000$$ miles on the clock.

 ## Similar Car Information